zainibeats/useful-automation/Shell/README.md

 ### ssh_wav-mp3.sh

-Transfers WAV and MP3 files to a remote server using rsync over SSH.
+Transfers WAV and MP3 files to a remote server using rsync over SSH

 #### Requirements
 - rsync